Gujarat election results today, will Narendra Modi do a hat-trick?

 While Rahul dubbed Gujarat's development as an oversell by Mr Modi, the chief minister shrugged off the Gandhi scion as a novice.
 He even said Sonia Gandhi had "lost her mental balance".

-Among the heavyweight candidates are Shankarsinh Vaghela of the Congress, former state home minister Amit Shah, an accused in two fake encounter cases, GPP chief Keshubhai Patel, Assembly Speaker Ganpat Vasava, Gujarat BJP chief RC Faldu, state Congress president Arjun Modhwadia, Leader of the Opposition Shaktisinh Gohil and several ministers.
+Among the key leaders in the fray are Shankarsinh Vaghela of the Congress, former state home minister Amit Shah, an accused in two fake encounter cases, GPP chief Keshubhai Patel, Assembly Speaker Ganpat Vasava, Gujarat BJP chief RC Faldu, state Congress president Arjun Modhwadia, Leader of the Opposition Shaktisinh Gohil and several ministers.

 - Also See